OnwukaNgozi/kunrad-assignment/README.md

 Then, run "terraform init" to initialize the terraform and connect it to a service provider (code in my provider.ft file)

-Runn "terraform plan' to see the actions to be taken.
+Run "terraform plan' to see the actions to be taken.
+This triggers my main.tf file thereby calling all the other files in their different modules.

-Run 'terraform apply' to effect the actions already staged.
+Run 'terraform apply' to effect the actions already staged, and displays its output.

-Here
+Here is my s3 bucket successfully uploaded.

 ![s3 bucket](<aws s3-1.png>)

+Here is certificate obtained and my domain name.

 ![cert](<cert evidence-1.png>)

+Here is the result of my output.tf file, the cloudfront domain name and my s3 bucket address.

 ![apply](<Apply done-1.png>)

+Using my cloudfront domain name as seen above, displays the webpage that is contained in my s3 bucket.